How to use Wagn

 Add User

-Wagn's powerful permissions system lets you set CRUD (create, read, update, and delete) permissions on any Set of cards.
+Wagn's powerful permissions system lets you set CRUD (create, read, update, and delete) permissions on any set of cards.

 These permissions are checked when a card is included.
 That means, for example, that if a public page includes a private card, that private card won't be shown to folks without permission.
 Permissions are also checked wherever cards are queried, so that search results will never turn up a card that a user doesn't not have permission to see.